Canadian Prairies - History

 Department of History and Classics, University of Alberta,

-Edmonton, Alberta, Canada 422 pages
+Edmonton, Alberta, Canada.
+422 pages.

 The Cypress Hills forms the hub of the

-region that Binnema discusses.
+that Binnema discusses.

 - Brown, J. S. H. 1980